File Your FAFSA

-The 2020-2021 Free Application for Federal Student Aid (FAFSA) can be filed beginning October 1, 2019, using 2018 federal income tax information.
-To maximize the amount of aid a student can receive, the FAFSA should be completed before BGSU's priority filing date of January 15, 2020 for incoming freshman and transfer students and February 15, 2020 for all continuing students.
+The 2022-2023 Free Application for Federal Student Aid (FAFSA) can be filed beginning October 1, 2021, using 2020 federal income tax information.
+To maximize the amount of aid a student can receive, the FAFSA should be completed before BGSU's priority filing date of January 15, 2022.
 Eligible students who apply by these dates will be considered for all need-based aid.

 The FAFSA is a free application.
 To avoid scams, please use the link above.
 The application will never ask for credit card information or payment.

 After filing your FAFSA, you will receive a Student Aid Report (SAR) listing all the information that was provided in the online application.
 The Expected Family Contribution (EFC) will be included in the SAR.
 All universities use the EFC to determine what aid a student is eligible for.
 Please review your SAR for accuracy and make any necessary corrections online.
 Contact the U.S. Department of Education if you do not receive your SAR or have questions regarding your SAR.

 If you have filed your FAFSA and your family's financial situation is different than your 2020 federal income tax information, please contact Student Financial Aid and Scholarships to discuss the process of appealing to use current income and family information.